Jackson Hill, Jersey City: Jackson Square

 MLK Drive is runs for 26 blocks south of Communipaw Avenue and the Hub has been the center piece of revitalisation efforts.

 Open in 2000, is one of city's most ambitious economic revitalization projects.
 Primarily funded by the Jersey City Economic Development Corporation, a significant investment of public capital has been the catalyst for private investment in the area.
 The success of the project is questionable since rentals have been erratic.

-Other projects along the MLK corridor have included the Cunningham Branch of the Jersey City Public Library, the city's newest named for former and only African-American Mayor of Jersey City, Glenn Dale Cunningham, and Jackson Greene, a new urbanism townhouse complex.
+Other projects along the MLK corridor have included the Cunningham Branch of the Jersey City Free Public Library, named for former and only African-American Mayor of Jersey City, Glenn Dale Cunningham, and Jackson Greene, a new urbanism townhouse complex.
 In 2014, a new postal facility at the Hub was designated in honour of Shirley Tolentino.